 Section 1.
 Number of Directors.
 The initial Board of Directors shall consist of those persons named in the Articles of Incorporation.
 Thereafter, the Board of Directors shall consist of seven (7) members unless changed by amendment to these Bylaws, except that the number of Directors shall never be less than three (3).
 Specifically, the Board of Directors shall consist of three (3) ex officio voting members (the President and Executive Co-Director, the Vice President and Executive Co-Director, and the Secretary-Treasurer) and four (4) additional Directors.
-Except as provided otherwise in these Bylaws or by corporate resolution, the management of the business and affairs of the Corporation shall be vested in its Board of Directors, including (but not limited to) organizing and developing the program for the annual meetings, administering policies concerning the Corporation's publications, fostering affiliations with other learned societies, collecting and disbursing funds, appointing committees to choose books for "Current Research" sessions, nominating candidates for the Board of Directors, creating other committees as necessary, and communicating with members through newsletters and other means.
+Except as provided otherwise in these Bylaws or by corporate resolution, the management of the business and affairs of the Corporation shall be vested in its Board of Directors, including (but not limited to) organizing and developing the program for the annual meetings, administering policies concerning the Corporation's publications, fostering affiliations with other learned societies, collecting and disbursing funds, appointing committees to choose books for "Current Research"

+sessions, nominating candidates for the Board of Directors, creating other committees as necessary, and communicating with members through newsletters and other means.

 Section 2.
 Terms.
 Each initial Director named in the Articles of Incorporation shall serve until the first annual meeting of the Corporation's members following the adoption of these Bylaws or until his or her successor is elected and qualified.
 Each ex officio member of the Board of Directors shall serve a term equal to the term of his or her qualifying (underlying) office and until his or her respective successor is duly elected and qualified.
 At the first annual meeting of the Corporation's members following the adoption of these Bylaws, the three (3) additional (at-large) Directors shall be divided into three equal classes so as to stagger their terms of office.
-The Director in Class 1 shall serve an initial term of one (1) year and until his or her successor is duly elected and qualified; the Director in Class 2 shall serve an initial term of two (2) years and until his or her successor is duly elected and qualified; and the Director in Class 3 shall serve an initial term of three (3) years and until his or her successors is duly elected and gualified.
+The Director in Class 1 shall serve an initial term of one (1) year and until his or her successor is duly elected and qualified; the Director in Class 2 shall serve an initial term of two (2) years and until his or her successor is duly elected and qualified; and the Director in Class 3 shall serve an initial term of three (3) years and until his or her successors is duly elected and qualified.
 Thereafter, the additional Directors shall each serve staggered terms of three (3) years and until their respective successors are duly elected and qualified.
-Except for those members of the Board of Directors (including ex officio members) selected at the first annual meeting of the Corporation's members following the adoption of these Bylaws, no Director may serve more than two consecutive terms.
+In the event of an emergency that requires cancellation of the annual meeting and subsequent cancellation of the annual Call for Papers, the term of the Directors may be extended for one additional year in order preserve the continuity of the Executive Committee and/or allow these officers to fulfill their three years of service.
+[Amended by more than a two-thirds vote of the Executive Committee, May 2020] Except for those members of the Board of Directors (including ex officio members) selected at the first annual meeting of the Corporation's members following the adoption of these Bylaws, no Director may serve more than two consecutive terms.
 Those members of the Board of Directors (including ex officio members) selected at the first annual meeting of the Corporation's members following the adoption of these Bylaws may serve no more than three consecutive terms.